naz2001/pi-to-the-Nth-digit/README.md

 # pi to the Nth digit

 Write code to find pi to specific digit.
-This is the one of the daily challenges of Day 6 MLH Local Hack Day January 2022.
+This was the one of the daily challenges of Day 6 MLH Local Hack Day January 2022.